 I hate bullshit supplements that make claims and don’t deliver.
 Arginine seems to be one of the more hyped up supplements on the market.

-Arginine has undergone research for many years in order to test its potential health benefits as it relates to a number of cardiovascular and blood related illnesses and conditions.
+Arginine has undergone research for many years in order to test its potential health benefits as it relates to a number of cardiovascular and blood-related illnesses and conditions.
 While there are still enormous amounts of progress to be made within the field of arginine research, we do have some pretty conclusive findings in order to support a range of beneficial properties that the semi-essential amino acid may host.

-Much of the evidence that we have to work with as It relates to how effective arginine supplementation is reflects a very interesting pattern among users who experience severe burns or disease.
+Much of the evidence that we have to work with as It relates to how effective arginine supplementation reflects a very interesting pattern among users who experience severe burns or disease.

 Arginine supplementation is highly recommended for people who experience deficiencies in essential minerals and protein.
-Many medical professionals and researchers however do not recommend arginine supplementation for healthy adults who don’t seem to experience any symptoms related to arginine deficiency.
+Many medical professionals and researchers, however, do not recommend arginine supplementation for healthy adults who don’t seem to experience any symptoms related to arginine deficiency.

 How effective are Arginine supplements?

 Keep in mind that while arginine supplementation may not have beneficial effects for the healthy adult, in excess amounts arginine supplements can cause ulcers or heart burn due to an increased amount of stomach acid.
-On the contrary many people do find arginine supplementation useful especially when dealing with burn recovery, high blood pressure, poor blood flow, and a number of other cardiovascular related symptoms.
+On the contrary, many people do find arginine supplementation useful, especially when dealing with burn recovery, high blood pressure, poor blood flow, and a number of other cardiovascular related symptoms.